Makko.ai Glossary

 Answer Block

-A concise passage (approx. 150 words) engineered for AI overview extraction.
+A concise passage of approximately 150 words engineered for AI overview extraction.

 Internal Linking

-Connecting pages within a site to establish structure and authority.
+Connecting pages within a site to establish content structure and distribute authority.

 Topic Cluster

-A group of related content centered around a core topic.
+A group of related content pieces centered around a core pillar topic.

 Pillar Page